Spyker Cars: Spyker C12

-Planned but not produced
+Canceled

 Spyker D12/D8

 In 2006, the Spyker D12 Peking-to-Paris high-performance SUV, was announced at the Geneva Motor Show.
 But the mass-production, which was slated for a mid-2008 production, was delayed and the V12 engine from the concept car has been changed to a Volkswagen W12 engine at around 500 bhp.
 Its name was then changed to the D8.

 Spyker hoped that the assistance of Saab, which they owned at the time, would help the D8 reach production.
 According to Muller in April 2011, the D8 should have started production in early 2013, with a price tag of £186,000.
 However, in March 2013, production was scheduled for 2016, with a production prototype due by 2014.
 Eventually, plans to produce the model were discontinued.

 Spyker E8/E12

-Spyker shareholders and CEO, Victor Muller hinted at a Maserati Quattroporte, Porsche Panamera rival with an eight-cylinder (the E8) or a twelve-cylinder (the E12) engine but due to problems getting the D8 into production, the idea was ignored until 2009 when Muller has said he "believes now could be the time to resurrect the saloon."
+Spyker shareholders and CEO, Victor Muller hinted at a Maserati Quattroporte, Porsche Panamera rival with an eight-cylinder (the E8) or a twelve-cylinder (the E12) engine but due to problems getting the D8 into production, the idea was ignored until 2009 when Muller has said he "believes now could be the time to resurrect the saloon".
 Muller believed it would take about four years from the time that the E8/E12 is revealed to actual production.
-It was never produced however.
+It was never produced, however.

+Finances

 Sales

-Spyker's all-time high was achieved in 2006, with 94 cars sold, about 290 cars were sold between 2000 and 2010.
+Spyker's all-time high was achieved in 2006, with 94 cars sold; about 290 cars were sold between 2000 and 2010.

-Voluntary financial restructuring of the company

-Spyker filed a voluntary petition on December 2, 2014, for financial restructuring in an effort to address certain short-term operational and liquidity challenges.
-The company stated that the District Court of Midden-Nederland in Lelystad, the Netherlands (the "Court") granted Spyker's voluntary petition for temporary moratorium of payment ("surseance van betaling"), the Dutch equivalent of the American Chapter 11 proceedings, and has appointed an administrator who, together with the Board of Management, bears final responsibility for management of the company as long as the moratorium of payment status is in force.
-The Court's ruling to grant a temporary moratorium of payment protects the company from its creditors throughout the duration of the moratorium.
-The company's wholly owned subsidiary Spyker Events & Branding B.V. entered temporary moratorium of payment a month ago.

-Results
+Financial results

-Spyker has lost money each year since 2007.
+Spyker lost money each year since 2007.
 This table summarizes the key figures of Spyker Cars from 2007 to 2012.
 The figures originate from the Spyker Annual Report in 2011 and 2012.